|Nutritional Guidelines (per serving)|

 Fill the glass with ice, then add the tequila and bitters.

-Garnish with a slice of nectarine and bing cherry.
+Garnish with the remaining nectarine slice and bing cherry.
+Serve and enjoy.

 - Both Bing cherries and nectarines come into season starting in late spring and you should be able to find them throughout most of the summer.

 - For the slowest dilution, consider using a large piece of ice.
 Ice balls and 2-inch cubes fit perfectly into old-fashioned glasses and will keep your drink chilled.